Hang gliding & paragliding at Bradwell Edge

 Any pilot visiting or intending to fly in Derbyshire should make themselves aware of the gliding club at Camphill airfield and the type of flying activities they are likely to encounter.

-of Bradwell Moor the club makes use of the ridge soaring opportunities which lie to the west, north & south of the club.
+Derbyshire & Lancashire Gliding Club was established in 1935.
+Located on top of Bradwell Moor the club makes use of the ridge soaring opportunities which lie to the west, north & south of the club.
 The club operates throughout the year, 7 days each week in summer and 6 days each week in winter, weather permitting.

 Gliders flying from Camphill airfield range from older wooden type gliders, to the latest high-performance machines.
 Currently the club operates with 5 two-seater (training) gliders, while a further 32 privately owned gliders fly from this location.
-During periods when good soaring conditions are likely, the number of gliders operating from the airfield can expand to over 50, with the influx of visitors; pilots from other clubs.
+During periods when good soaring conditions are likely, the number of gliders operating from the airfield can expand to over 50, with the influx of visitors and pilots from other clubs.

 In addition to solo flying by club members and visitors, more than half of all flights on any day are training flights in two-seater gliders; where instructors (located in the rear seat of a glider) coach, train or test club members and visitors (located in the front seat of the glider).

 So, HG and PG pilots should be aware that although the trainee in the front seat of a training glider may have a good all-round view of activities going on in front and to the sides of the glider, the instructor in the rear will have a more limited view.

 At Camphill airfield, gliders are launched to a variety of heights, using high powered winches.
 These winches are mobile and are generally located on any flying day at the upwind end of the airfield, to provide glider pilots with a safe launch to the maximum height possible on the day.

 Winch launching east to west